bendrick92/benscarblog/_posts/2017-08-09-buying-a-wrx.md

 ---
 layout: post
 title: "Buying a WRX"
 date: 2017-08-09 11:05:00 -0500
 categories: guides wrx
 image: https://assets.bpwalters.com/images/bens_car_blog/wrx_2.jpg
 ---

-<span class="is-first-letter">A</span> few months ago I wrote a post in which I shared my thoughts on my ownership experience with my Fiesta ST. In it, I highlighted a number of the the ST's strengths: its handling, peppy personality, and balance of power and efficiency.
-Over the past three years its been reliable, surprisingly practical, and overall a blast to drive.
-However, at the end of that post, I also touched on a few of the ways I felt I'd outgrown the ST, noting that I felt ready for an upgrade.
-I alluded to my dream of owning a Subaru WRX, but didn't explain exactly why.
+<span class="is-first-letter">A</span> few months ago I shared my thoughts on my ownership experience of my Fiesta ST, which you can read [here](/fiesta-st-long-term-review).
+In short, I praised the ST for its sharp handling, peppy personality, and balance of power and efficiency.
+However, I also highlighted a number of its flaws, including a harsh ride, cramped cabin, and uncomfortable seats.
+I closed by mentioning that I felt I had outgrown it in many ways, and alluded to a plan of upgrading to a Subaru WRX in the near future - something that has always been a dream of mine.

 #### Why a WRX?

-As a product of the Need For Speed/Fast and Furious generation, owning a WRX has been a dream of mine since I was tall enough to reach the TV.
-Unfortunately, I've never seriously pursued that dream, as finding a clean, well-maintained used WRX is laughably impossible, and new ones have always been out of my budget.
+As a child of the 90's and 2000's, I was raised on a steady diet of Need For Speed, Fast and Furious, and Hot Wheels.
+With the Subaru WRX featured in almost every car-related movie, TV show, or video game in the last 20 years, I spent most of my childhood dreaming about someday owning one.
+Unfortunately, between the cost of insurance, finances, timing, etc., I've never really been able to seriously pursue that dream.

-Shortly after picking up a Fiesta ST back in 2014, I made a promise to myself: that the next car I purchased **would be** a WRX.
-After three long years of dreaming, planning, and saving, I found myself finally ready to pull the trigger, and placed my order for a 2018 WRX Premium in Lapis Blue Pearl in late July.
+But shortly after picking up my Fiesta ST back in 2014, I made a promise to myself: that the next car I purchased **would be** a WRX.
+I put my mind to it, and spent the next three years planning, saving, and waiting.
+I found myself finally ready to pull the trigger earlier this July and placed an order for a 2018 WRX Premium in Lapis Blue Pearl.

 ![Placing my order](https://assets.bpwalters.com/images/bens_car_blog/wrx_ordering.jpg)

-With an ETA of 10-12 weeks, I knew I'd need some way to distract myself.
-In order to help pass the time, I decided I should document my experience!
+With an estimated delivery time of 10-12 weeks, I knew I'd need some way to distract myself...

+I got to thinking about the types of things I had searched for during my research, and realized that one thing I hadn't come across was someone who had fully documented their ownership experience.
+This seemed like a fun challenge, I'd give it a shot myself!

-This post will be the first in a series designed to share my WRX journey in detail, from research and ordering, to purchasing, maintenance, and modding.
-I'll identify a few things to know if/when you decide to start shopping for a new WRX of your own.
-As somebody who's spent an inordinate amount of time scouring forums, magazines, YouTube, and dealerships for information on the WRX, I'll do my best to distill everything into an organized, easy to understand format.
+So in that spirit, this post will be the first in a series designed to share my WRX journey in detail; from research and ordering, to purchasing, maintenance, and modding.
+I'll identify a few things to know if/when you decide to start shopping for a WRX of your own.
+As somebody who has already spent an unhealthy amount of time scouring forums, magazines, YouTube, and dealerships for information, I'll do my best to distill everything into an organized and easy to understand format.

-Let's start with a little history lesson.

-#### What's makes a WRX?
+To start, let's take a look back at the history of the WRX.

+#### WRX History

 The Subaru WRX was first introduced in 1992 as a high performance variant of the Impreza.
 With roots in performance rallying, and offering a unique blend of reliability, performance, it was an instant hit.
 Unfortunately, it took over ten years for the WRX to arrive in the North American market.

 Since then, there have been a number of evolutions of the WRX, each advancing the nameplate with unique performance, refinement, and styling improvements.

 #### What's new for 2018?

 With the latest generation of WRX (2015-present), Subaru opted for more subdued styling and focused on a more refined driving experience.
-However, the basic ingredients of the WRX formula are still there: all-wheel drive, massive hood scoop, flat-four turbo "Boxer" engine, based on the Impreza chassis.
+However, the basic ingredients of the WRX formula are all still there: all-wheel drive, huge hood scoop, flat-four turbo "Boxer" engine, and based on the Impreza chassis.

-For 2018, Subaru continued its tradition of "face-lifting" the WRX every three years of a six year model cycle.
+For 2018, Subaru continued its tradition of giving the WRX a minor refresh every three years of a six year model cycle.
 The WRX was given much-needed updates in two important areas: refinement and styling.

 While power delivery remains unchanged from the FA20 DIT engine, with 268hp and 258 lb-ft of torque, the cabin has been outfitted with higher resolution displays, gauges, and soft-touch materials.
 Thicker front glass, door seals, and a foam-filled header beam were added in an effort to reduce unwanted road noise.
 Additional improvements were made to the transmission synchros and clutch mechanism, resulting in a smoother shifting experience overall.

-#### Why would I want one?
+#### Why is the WRX so special?

-Arguing "which car is best" is pointless, but for me, the appeal of the WRX boils down to:
+For me, the merits of the WRX are as follows:

 - *Performance* - The numbers speak for themselves: 268 hp, 258 lb-ft torque, symmetrical AWD, 0-60 in approximately five seconds.
-Plus, if you're brave enough, a light tune and bolt-ons can easily see those numbers break 300.
+Plus, if you're willing to sacrifice your warranty, a light tune and bolt-ons can easily see those numbers break 300.
-- *Practicality* - Being based on the Impreza, the WRX is a spacious vehicle for its size.
+- *Practicality* - Based on the Impreza, the WRX is a spacious vehicle for its size.
 In addition, excellent visibility all around helps contribute to an open feeling cabin.
 Four doors, a surprisingly spacious trunk (sadly no hatchback option), and standard roof rails (revived for 2018) make the WRX a great option for a daily driver.
 - *Safety* - An IIHS Top Safety Pick, the WRX exemplifies Subaru's commitment to safety.
-In addition, for drivers like myself who find themselves confronted with snow and/or rain on a regular basis, the tried-and-true AWD system inspires confidence and control.
+In addition, for drivers like myself who find themselves confronted with snow and/or rain on a regular basis, the tried-and-true AWD system inspires confidence and control through the rougher months.
 - *Aftermarket* - A healthy aftermarket (both performance and cosmetic) means you'll be hard pressed to find identical WRXs roaming the roads.
 Door switches, climate control knobs, fender flares, headlights, taillights, etc. You name it, somebody makes an aftermarket version of it.
 - *Reliability* - Market research supports the brand's touted reliabilty with "98% of Subaru vehicles sold in the last 10 years are still on the road today".
 (IHS, 2017)
-- *Ethics* - In an age of news peppered with "emission scandal" or "bankruptcy" headlines, automakers are under increasing pressure from consumers to be more environmentally-conscious as well as transparent.
-Meanwhile, Subaru has continuously demonstrated a proactive attitude towards the environment.
+- *Ethics* - In an age of news peppered with "emission scandal" and "bankruptcy" headlines, automakers are under increasing pressure to be more environmentally-conscious as well as transparent with consumers.
+In this regard, Subaru has continuously demonstrated an interest in environmental causes.
 By becoming the first "Zero-Landfill" American automaker as well as contributing to environmental sustainability research and development, Subaru has done an admirable job of putting their resources where it counts.
-- *Community* - Ahhh the "Subie Wave".
-There isn't a day that passes that I don't see two Subarus giving each other the "nod" as they pass on the road.
+- *Community* - The "Subie Wave".
+There isn't a day that passes that I don't see two Subarus giving each other the nod as they pass.
 With some of the most active forums and clubs in the world, from teenagers to retirees, it seems everyone appreciates a Subaru when they see one.

-#### I want one - Now what?
+#### Ok so which one should I get?

 For the sake of brevity and simplicity, I'm going to assume you're interested in ordering a new one directly from the dealership.
 I won't be discussing the used WRX market, but suffice to say there are always at least a few for sale.
 However, it can be nearly impossible to track down an un-modified, low-mileage, affordable one.
 At the end of the day, it's always going to be a lot easier to walk into a dealership and order one yourself.
 Not to mention, you have the peace of mind of knowing exactly how it was maintained/driven!

-At this point, you'll want to figure out what kinds of features are important to you, as the WRX comes in three main trim levels (we're not covering the STI here): Base, Premium, and Limited.
+You'll want to decide what kinds of features are important to you, as the WRX comes in three trim levels (not counting the STI here): Base, Premium, and Limited.
 For example, if you're the type of person who needs leather seats, a sunroof, and in-car navigation, you'll have to pony up for a Limited trim.

-For comparison, here's an super-simplified breakdown of the differences between the trim levels:
+For comparison, here's an simplified breakdown of the differences between the trim levels:

 - *Base* - 17" wheels, halogen headlights, heated mirrors, 6.2" touch screen, cloth seats
 - *Premium* - 18" wheels, fog lights, 7" touch screen, moonroof, heated cloth seats, optional CVT transmission
 - *Limited* - LED steering-responsive headlights, keyless push-button start, leather seats with power adjustments

-NOTE: For more details on the different trims [cars101.com](http://www.cars101.com) is sort of the internet's unofficial "Subaru encyclopedia".
+NOTE: For more details on the different trims [cars101.com](http://www.cars101.com) is sort of the internet's unofficial "Subaru Encyclopedia".

-In my opinion, the Premium trim level is the best value, as it adds a number of important upgrades (nicer wheels, better stereo touchscreen, heated seats) over the Base model.
-Some argue that the Base is all that's necessary, but items like heated seats or a sunroof aren't readily available as aftermarket options, so you'll need to keep that in mind.
+In my opinion, the Premium trim level is the best value, as it adds a number of important upgrades (nicer wheels, better stereo screen, heated seats) over the Base model.
+On the other hand, some argue that the Base is all that's necessary, thanks to the WRX's saturated aftermarket.
+But keep in mind that items like heated seats or a sunroof aren't readily available as aftermarket options.

-#### So how much should I pay?
+#### How much should I pay?

 Factory pricing for the 2018 is as follows (invoice/MSRP):